-KEY WEST, Florida Keys — Fans of adventurous living and masterful writing can celebrate the legacy of Ernest Hemingway Tuesday through Sunday, July 19-24.
+KEY WEST, Florida Keys — Fans of adventurous living and masterful writing can celebrate the legacy of Ernest Hemingway happening now through Sunday, July 24.
 The annual Hemingway Days salutes the vigorous Key West lifestyle, sporting pursuits and creative talent of the author who lived and wrote on the island for most of the 1930s.

 Festival highlights include a look-alike contest for Hemingway hopefuls, literary readings and a three-day marlin tournament that pays tribute to Ernest’s passion for deep-sea angling.

 As many as 150 burly, bearded contestants are expected to compete in the annual Hemingway® Look-Alike Contest at Sloppy Joe’s Bar, 201 Duval St. Preliminary rounds are set for 6:30 p.m.
 Thursday and Friday, July 21 and 22, with finalists facing off at 6:30 p.m.
 Saturday, July 23.
 Visit sloppyjoes.com for contest registration and information.